Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 Have questions about the Religious Studies - Religion, Culture and Public Life (BA)?
 Fill out this form and we’ll get in touch!

-In the bachelor’s degree in religious studies, you’ll explore the impact of religion on societies throughout the world, with an emphasis on how it influences everyday life and its portrayal in art and media.
+In this program, you’ll analyze the impact of religion on societies throughout the world, with an emphasis on how it influences everyday life and its portrayal in art and media.
 By exploring religious depictions in popular culture, literature, film and more, you’ll develop an understanding of how belief systems are perceived and shared.

 - Communication.